Confucianism: Criticism

 Confucius and Confucianism were opposed or criticised from the start, including Laozi's philosophy and Mozi's critique, and Legalists such as Han Fei ridiculed the idea that virtue would lead people to be orderly.
 In modern times, waves of opposition and vilification showed that Confucianism, instead of taking credit for the glories of Chinese civilisation, now had to take blame for its failures.
 The Taiping Rebellion described Confucianism sages as well as gods in Taoism and Buddhism as devils.

 Contradiction with modernist values

 In the New Culture Movement, Lu Xun criticised Confucianism for shaping Chinese people into the condition they had reached by the late Qing dynasty: his criticisms are expressed metaphorically in the work "Diary of a Madman", in which traditional Chinese Confucian society is portrayed as feudalistic, hypocritical, socially cannibalistic, despotic, fostering a "slave mentality" favouring despotism, lack of critical thinking and blind obedience and worship of authority, fuelling a form of "Confucian authoritarianism" which persists into the present day.
-Leftists during the Cultural Revolution described Confucius as the representative of the class of slave owners.
+Leftists during the Cultural Revolution described Confucius as the representative of the slave-owning class.